-EMPLOYEE HOUSING BENEFIT:

-Located in a competitive and expensive housing market, JAC provides a housing and transportation stipend to full-time staff.
-This may allow some employees to live near Jackson while it assists others with their transportation expenses.
+EMPLOYEE HOUSING BENEFIT: Located in a competitive and expensive housing market, JAC provides a housing and transportation stipend to full-time staff to allow employees to live near where they work.

-PEOPLE HELPING PEOPLE:

-"People Helping People" is the mission of the Jackson Hole Airport.
+PEOPLE HELPING PEOPLE: "People Helping People" is the mission of the Jackson Hole Airport.
 We embrace this mantra in every aspect at the Airport.
-Whether we are helping guests, co-workers, or partners, we operate as a team (or a big family) at JAC.
+Whether we are helping guests, co-workers or partners, we operate as a team (or a big family) at JAC.

-HOLIDAY FOOD DRIVE:

-Annually, the Airport holds a Holiday Food Drive.
-Non-perishable items are donated at the Airport in exchange for a free drink from Jedediah's.
+HOLIDAY FOOD DRIVE: Annually, the Airport holds a Holiday Food Drive.
+Non-perishable items are donated at the airport in exchange for a free drink from Jedediah's.
 At the end of the drive, all items are donated to the Jackson Cupboard, which distributes these goods to local residents in need.

-AIRPORT HOST PROGRAM:

-The Jackson Hole Airport has an Airport Host Program.
-The hosts greet arriving and departing guests, assisting with travel needs and questions about the facility and local area.
+AIRPORT HOST PROGRAM: The Jackson Hole Airport has an Airport Host Program.
+The Hosts greet arriving and departing guests, assisting with travel needs and questions about the facility and local area.
 The hosts are essential to our guest experience and we continuously strive to go above the expectations of airport users.
-The Jackson Hole Chamber assists the Host Program in partnership with the Airport during the winter months.
-The Chamber staff provide guests with local knowledge and serve mimosas in the baggage claim area for arriving guests.
+The Jackson Hole chamber assists the Host Program in partnership with the Airport during the winter months.
+The Chamber staff provides guests with local knowledge and serves mimosas in the baggage claim area for arriving guests.

-EMPLOYEE STORM SUPPORT:

-During adverse weather events, JAC provides staff with hotel rooms.
+EMPLOYEE STORM SUPPORT: During adverse weather events, JAC provides staff with hotel rooms.
 This initiative supports a sustainable and resilient work force while allowing the Airport to provide a high level of service during storm events.

-VISUAL SCREENING:

-To reduce the visual impacts of its buildings and protect the picturesque surroundings, the Airport planted a number of spruce, pine, and aspen trees that help provide visual coverage of the Airport and unobstructed views of the Tetons.
+VISUAL SCREENING: To reduce the visual impacts of its buildings and protect the picturesque surroundings, the Airport planted 64 spruce, 4 pine and 3 aspen trees that help provide visual coverage of the Airport and unobstructed views of the Tetons.
 Additionally, JAC works with the Dark Skies Initiative to reduce light pollution and protect the scenic night sky in Jackson Hole.

-TSA PROGRAM:

-JAC is one of only a few airports in the country that has a private security workforce for TSA.
-This program supports the community through employment of up to 58 screeners and allows the Airport to control the customer experience.
+TSA PROGRAM: JAC is one of only a few airports in the country that has a private security workforce for TSA.
+This program supports the community through employment of up to 58 screeners and allows the airport to control the customers experience.